 Interest rate swap: On January 11, 2002, in accordance with the senior bank agreement, the company entered into an interest rate swap agreement with a notional amount of \$20.0 million to fix the interest rate applicable to certain of its variable-rate debt.
 The agreement swaps one-month LIBOR for a fixed rate of 4.03% and is in effect through December 31, 2004.
 A loss of \$0.3 million was recorded in earnings for the six-month period ended June 29, 2002 as the interest rate swap was marked-to-market (not specifically designated as a hedge).
 At June 30, 2002 the company designated the swap as a cash flow hedge.
 Accordingly, changes in the fair value of the swap subsequent to June 30, 2002 are recognized in accumulated other comprehensive income and any hedge ineffectiveness is recorded in current-period earnings as a component of gains and losses on acquisition financing derivatives.
-The change in fair value of the swap recorded in the prior year quarter was (\$0.4) million and the hedge ineffectiveness was (\$0.1) million.
+The change in fair value of the swap agreement in the first nine months of 2003 was (\$0.1) million.
 The change in fair value of this swap agreement in the first nine months of 2003 was (\$0.1) million.
 The ineffective portion of the interest rate hedge recorded in earnings during the first nine months amounted to \$0.1 million.